When it comes to IT security, I am a subscriber to a couple of “bear” paradigms (admittedly, the second one is a little morbid):

 Your organization operates internet-facing services that authenticate directly against Active Directory (not ADFS) - these could be Remote Desktop Services/Remote Desktop Protocol (RDS / RDP), CIFS/SMB (File Sharing), Internet Information Services (IIS - websites or web applications), simple mail transfer protocol (SMTP) relay, etc.

 AD user names in your organization are known in the “wild” - this may be a result of a previous breach/compromise (one of the first steps most attackers take when an account is compromised is dumping your organization’s directory/GAL/etc.) or simply because some AD usernames are easy to guess (i.e. “bob”).

-In this post, I will cover 2 potential solutions that help reduce the impact of these types of attack.
+In this post, I will cover tuning (to maximize their effectiveness) 2 potential solutions that help reduce the impact of this type of attack.
 They are IPBan and EZWinBan.
 Both solutions run on Windows and leverage the Windows Event Log (to identify IP addresses with authentication failures) and Windows Firewall (to ban IP addresses that are responsible for excessive failed AD login attempts).
-I will also share some tips on properly tuning these solutions to maximize their effectiveness.

 Determining and setting the proper value for failed login attempts before ban